WWLP: History

 WWLP began broadcasting on March 17, 1953, one month before rival WHYN-TV (now WGGB-TV).
 The station aired an analog signal on UHF channel 61 and was an NBC affiliate from the start.
 At its sign-on, WWLP had the distinction of being one of the first UHF television stations in the United States after the Federal Communications Commission (FCC) opened the UHF band as well as Massachusetts' oldest station outside of Boston.
 It was founded by William L. Putnam and his company, Springfield Television.
 WWLP's original studios were at the transmitter site on Provin Mountain in Feeding Hills.

 It switched frequencies to UHF channel 22 on July 2, 1955.
 The previous analog allotment would remain unused until the second WTIC-TV signed on from Hartford in 1984.
-From its beginnings, the Springfield–Holyoke market was designated as a "UHF island" because it was too close to Boston, Hartford–New Haven, and the Capital District of New York State for VHF analog service.
-As a result of technical limitations UHF stations faced in the 1950s, WWLP's signal was not viewable in much of the northern portion of the market (which at the time included Brattleboro, Vermont and Keene, New Hampshire).
+From its beginnings, the Springfield–Holyoke market was designated as a "UHF island" where no analog VHF stations could be allocated.
+Springfield was sandwiched between Boston to the east, Hartford–New Haven to the south, and the Capital District of New York State to the west, and all available VHF channels were tied up between them.
+As a result of technical limitations UHF stations faced in the 1950s, as well as the market's rugged terrain, WWLP's signal was not viewable in much of the northern portion of the market (which at the time included Brattleboro, Vermont, and Keene, New Hampshire).
 The station would sign on two full-time satellites to solve that problem and extend its broadcasting radius (see below).
 WWLP was also at a disadvantage in its early years, as UHF stations could not be viewed without the use of an expensive external converter that received UHF signals (it wasn't until the passing of the All-Channel Receiver Act in 1962 that all TVs were required to have them built in).
 From 1975 until 1979, the station aired nationally syndicated National Hockey League games from The NHL Network (not to be confused with the present-day cable channel of the same name).

-After three decades, Putnam retired from broadcasting in 1984 by selling his company and its three stations (WWLP, KSTU-TV, and WKEF) to Adams Communications.
+After three decades, Putnam retired from broadcasting in 1984 and sold his company and its three stations (WWLP, KSTU-TV, and WKEF) to Adams Communications.
 Adams ran into financial trouble and began breaking up the Springfield Television group in 1987 with the sale of KSTU to MWT Ltd. Adams sold WKEF to KT Communications in 1989 before selling WWLP to Brisette Broadcasting in 1991.
 However, Brisette himself ran into trouble and merged his group with Benedek Broadcasting at the end of 1995.
-LIN TV Corporation acquired WWLP in 2000 by swapping KAKE-TV in Wichita, Kansas and WOWT-TV in Omaha, Nebraska to Benedek.
+LIN TV Corporation acquired WWLP in 2000 by swapping KAKE-TV in Wichita, Kansas, and WOWT-TV in Omaha, Nebraska, to Benedek.
 This was a result of Chronicle Broadcasting, which owned the latter two, being liquidated.
-The sale could be seen as the ultimate undoing for Benedek which in 2002 declared bankruptcy and sold most of their stations (including WOWT and KAKE) to Gray Television.
+The sale could be seen as the ultimate undoing for Benedek which in 2002 declared bankruptcy and sold most of their stations (including WOWT and KAKE) to Gray Television (who now owns rival station WGGB-TV).